liguojie09/ICASSP27_TGCP/README.md

 # TGCP: Stabilizing ECG Image Interpretation Across Paper Speed and Gain

-Minimal method code for **Text-Guarded Canonical Projection (TGCP)**.

 TGCP stabilizes diagnostic readouts from four calibrated electrocardiogram (ECG) views of the same recording.
 It preserves the raw canonical readout and prevents new all-view agreement with a shared text-only prediction.

-This release contains one Python module, this README, a NumPy dependency file, and two existing paper figures. **No model weights, fitted parameter files, datasets, patient-level outputs, or training/evaluation scripts are included.**

 ## Motivation